Get your personal plan match in 2 minutes

 This is the fundamental philosophical difference:

-Samaritan guarantees sharing.
+Samaritan shares within its published guidelines.
 You pay monthly, and when you have an eligible claim within guidelines, the community shares it.
-It's a contractual obligation.
+Sharing requests that qualify are shared, but it isn't a legal guarantee the way an insurance payout is.

 CrowdHealth relies on voluntary contributions.
 Members choose to help.
 Most do.
 Sometimes they don't.